Challenge and support: what it means

 - There's a high proportion of pupils with special educational needs (SEN) in year 6

-- There's also a high percentage of boys at 68%
+- There's also a high percentage of boys in year 6 at 68%

 - What did you do to prepare to meet this target?